Skiggz/knockout-validate/README.md

 ###Tests

 * Tests are written and ran with QUnit separately in browser.
+* Run `bower install`
-* Navigate your browser to `file:///{path to the codez}/knockout-validate/test/knockout-validate-test.html` to run.
+* Navigate your browser to the file `/test/knockout-validate-test.html` to run.

-Make sure to check out [QUnit's Home Page](https://qunitjs.com/)!
+And make sure to check out [QUnit's Home Page](https://qunitjs.com/)!